 Napkin Demonstrations for Ryan

 To demonstrate my point about annuities, let’s simplify this and say you are 63 years of age and you want to retire in two years at age 65.
 Let’s say that you have saved $1,000,000 in a stock/bond portfolio that you want to use to provide income in retirement.
+First, you have to know the different types of annuities and how they can help you.
 What would you expect that portfolio value to grow to between now and two years from now when you plan to retire?
 In other words, what is a not too aggressive and not too conservative growth rate we can assume on a 50/50 portfolio over the next two years?
 Let’s assume five percent per year that you “might” get on that portfolio.
 Again, keeping it simple and not including compounding, let’s say that means the portfolio will grow to $1,100,000.
 (See Diagram 1)